mohitpai/journey-optimizer.en/help/using/experience-decisioning/items.md

 Before creating a decision item, make sure you have created a **decision rule** if you want to set conditions to determine to whom the decision item can be shown.
 [Learn how to create decision rules](rules.md).

 ## Create your first decision item

+>[!CONTEXTUALHELP]
+>id="ajo_exd_item_priority"
+>title="Define the decision item's priority"
+>abstract="If a profile qualifies for multiple items, the priority enables to compare this decision item to others.
+A higher priority grants the item precedence over others."

+>[!CONTEXTUALHELP]
+>id="ajo_exd_item_custom_attributes"
+>title="Define the custom attributes"
+>abstract="Custom attributes are specific attributes tailored to your needs that you can assign to a decision item.
+They are created in the decision items' catalog schema.
+This section only displays if you have added at least one custom attribute to the catalog schema."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/experience-decisioning/decision-items/catalogs.html" text="Configure the items catalog"

+>[!CONTEXTUALHELP]
+>id="ajo_exd_item_constraints"
+>title="Add audiences or decision rules"
+>abstract="By default, all profiles are eligible to receive the decision item, but you can use audiences or rules to restrict the item to specific profiles only."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/audiences-profiles-identities/audiences/about-audiences.html" text="Use audiences"
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/experience-decisioning/selection/rules.html" text="Use decision rules"

 To create a decision item, follow these steps: